wp-plugins/metro-share/readme.txt

 * A. This plugin is intended for use by developers.
 The plugin is intended to be as extensible.
 Most changes you might like to make can be achieved via a few lines in a short custom plugin (or in your theme).

 == Changelog ==

+= 0.5.7 (2/1/2015) =
+* Added documentation for extension plugins
+* Matching transation slug to new WordPress.org requirements
+* Matching indentation and brace coding to new WordPress coding standards

 = 0.5.6 (26/8/2013) =
 * Added filter to allow for addition of Google Analytics event tracking code